 The Advocate: The Advocate is a flipper style folder.
 The 3.49 inch blade is made from CPM M4 steel and the knife measures 8.04 inches overall when it is open.
 It comes with a durable and stylish titanium handle and a full flat grind.

 Proficient Carbon Fiber Knife: The Proficient Carbon Fiber has a 4 inch blade made from CPM S90V steel.
 The handle is made from carbon fiber and provides comfortable handling and easy grip.
 It measures 8.75 inches overall and has a full flat grind.

-The Manix: The Manix is great for fishing, EDC and outdoor use.
+The Manix 2: The Spyderco Manix 2 is great for fishing, EDC and outdoor use.
 It’s a stylish folding knife with a blade that measures 3.37 inches.
 It comes with a G-10 handle and the blade is made from CPM S30V steel.

 Karahawk G-10: The Karahawk G-10 is a tactical beast and is made with VG-10 steel and comes equipped with a G-10 handle.
 Stylish and unique, this knife measures 6.50 inches when open and has a Saber grind.

 Picking a knife isn’t a life or death decision, but you still want to get the most value for your dollar.
 The good news is that both of these manufacturers produce excellent quality knives, and it’s hard to go wrong with either one of them.

 Spyderco has great options, Benchmade has great options.
 Benchmade probably has more “premium” options than Spyderco, but they will also hit your wallet harder.

 Bottom Line: Both are fantastic manufacturers.
 If budget is an issue, go with Spyderco.
 If you can cough up the cash, you’ll never regret owning a Benchmade knife.